santiagogdo/challenge-flydevs/README.md

     ```NEXT_PUBLIC_MOVIE_IMAGE_BASE_URL```: This is the base url that will be used to fetch images from **The Movie Database API**.
 You can obtain it by sending a ```GET``` request to ```https://api.themoviedb.org/3/configuration?api_key=your-api-key```.

-    ```NEXT_PUBLIC_PLACEHOLDER_IMAGE```: This is a placeholder image to be used during the load of the images.
-Since the **next/image** component will blur and resize the image, the recommended size is 10px or less for a better performance, for example, a base64 2x2 image.

 4) Run the development server:

     ```bash